gearoenix/gearoenix/README.md

 # Gearoenix Game Engine
 An in-house game engine with experimental approach.

-## Development Process
-Design and decision making in development process of this project is business oriented, it means: I'm developing a game with it and development of this project is dependent on the needs of that game and I design and develop a new feature whenever my game needs that new feature in the engine, sometimes in the design and or implementation I makes decisions that are mostly related to my game and urge of getting results, but I never ever disregards best practices in its development.

-One of the appearance of this development process in engine is, at very start, this engine was getting developed with `Vulkan API` but because of lake of market share and slow development, I decided to suspend `Vulkan` part and continue with `OpenGL ES 2`.

 ## Features
 - It is cross-platform (already tested on Linux, Android, iOS and WebAssembly but, It can easily compile for Windows, MacOS, ...)